The Top Activities and Attractions on Santo

 A much less demanding "canyoning" adventure, Santo Heritage Tours offers a tubing waterfall experience at the Mt Hope Waterfall.

-This half-day river adventure offers the perfect combination of relaxation and exploration as you float down the serene Sarakata River to reach the stunning Mt Hope Waterfall.
+This full-day river adventure offers the perfect combination of relaxation and exploration as you float down the river to reach the stunning Mt Hope Waterfall.
 Unlike the more strenuous Millennium Cave Tour, this gentler alternative provides similar river-floating thrills without the physical demands.

-The highlight is reaching the magnificent waterfall where sheets of water cascade down limestone slopes flat enough for climbing and exploration.
-After conquering the falls, a short 15-20 minute rainforest walk completes the adventure before returning to your accommodation.
+The highlight is reaching the spectacular waterfall, where sheets of water cascade down limestone slopes flat enough to climb and enjoy some tropical fruit and local snacks at the top.
+After conquering the falls, an easy and sometimes slippery walk through the dense rainforest completes the adventure, allowing you to experience Santo's lush tropical wilderness up close.

 Location: